Sono Sachiko

 Sono Sachiko (園祥子) (December 23, 1867 – July 7, 1947) was the fifth concubine of Emperor Meiji of Japan.
 Although Meiji was the last Japanese emperor to have more than one consort, the official role at court was not abolished until 1924; surviving concubines remained as members of the imperial family in retirement.

-In 2005 Prince Tomohito of Mikasa urged the revival of concubinage to address problems related to male-only primogeniture in the current order of Japanese imperial succession.
+Biography

 Sachiko's father was Count Sono Motosachi (園基祥); she was known as Kogiku Tenji (小菊典侍).
 She gave birth to two sons and six daughters, several of whom died prematurely.
 Her children with Emperor Meiji include the following members of the Japanese imperial family: